yh2527/github_daily_activities_dashboard/README.md

 ### Step 1 - Create a new GCP project

-- Please use "github-pipeline-demo" as your new project name for simplicity.
-Once your project is created, keep a note of your project id
+- Once your project is created, keep a note of your project id
 <img src="instructions/01-new-gcp-project.png" alt="01-new-gcp-project" width="600"/>

 ### Step 2 - Set up the pipeline using Terraform